rekhaDevs/samagragovernance.in/src/pages/team/index.md

     project: SamagraX
   - bio: >-
-      Utkarsh holds a Bachelor's degree in Computer Science Engineering from NIT, Jalandhar in Computer Science Engineering.
+      Utkarsh holds a Bachelor's degree in Computer Science Engineering from NIT, Jalandhar.
 Previously, he has worked as Technology Consultant with Indus Valley Partners and Boston Consulting Group.
 During his stint with IVP and BCG, he was extensively involved in solving some complex business problems through technology in the Finance and Industrial Goods sector.
       After leaving BCG, he co-founded Indian Lawyers Forum with a Supreme Court Lawyer to solve the problem of information asymmetry in the Indian judiciary by disseminating information from courts to lawyers at a large scale.
 An opportunity to solve complex governance problems by using his technology, consulting and entrepreneurial skills brought him to Samagra.
       Currently, he leads the ADAPT programme in Odisha.
     image: /img/Utkarsh.jpg
     linkedInProfile: 'https://www.linkedin.com/in/uvijay'
     name: Utkarsh Vijay